← All Insights

 01 — Managing Competing Priorities

-02 — Communicating Effectively with Stakeholders
+02 — Effective Communication with Stakeholders

 Empathize with their perspective, assess their level of technical understanding, and tailor your communication accordingly.
 For example:

-Instead
+Instead of

 Say this

-03 — Managing Conflict
+03 — Conflict Management

 Conflict is an inherent aspect of team dynamics.
-It can arise in any interaction — within your team, with other teams, or across different areas of the company — when disagreements arise over values, ideas, or solutions.
+It can arise in any interaction — within your team, with other teams, or across different areas of the company — when disagreements emerge over values, ideas, or solutions.

 04 — Motivating and Inspiring Your Team